neelsoumya/life_objective_viewpoint/README.md

      think of life as computation

-     on any kind of substrate
+     on any kind of computational substrate (silicon/carbon)

      life is a continuum